Border-Peeling Clustering: Conclusions

 We have presented a non-parametric clustering technique that groups points into different clusters by iteratively identifying points that reside on the borders of the cluster and removing them until separable areas of data remain.
 During the peeling process, the method creates associations between the peeled border points and points in the inner layers by estimating the local density of the data points.
 These associations are then used to link between the separable unpeeled data points and thus form the resulting clusters.

 The main idea of the method is the peeling of the border points which ensures that the cores of near-by clusters are clearly separated before the data points are classified as separate clusters.
 We present a novel formulation for identifying border points, which we validated analytically on a simple setting of a uniformly-distributed cluster.
 Additionally, as we have shown above, our border peeling technique can be used to infer confidence values associated with the data points of each cluster.
 Unlike other methods, we do not make strong assumptions about the structure of the data points or their density distribution such as a single density peak or uniform density levels.
+Our approach can cope with multiple distribution models, as $k-NN$ neighborhoods, unlike $\epsilon$-neighborhoods, are not affected by varying distributions in the data.
 Furthermore, the method has been shown to be stable in the sense that it is insensitive to the setting of hard coded parameters.